charlie-foxtrot0802/MSES602/README.md

         bcutcliff@ubuntu:~$ dig -x 8.8.4.4 +short
         dns.google.

-## Questions:

-**How did you ensure that you downloaded an Ubuntu image that was not corrupt?**

-Answer: You perform a checksum of the ubuntu image from their curated image compared to your downloaded image.

-**What are the different ways you can access your VM via SSH.
-What are the advantages of each method?**

-Answer: I used my terminal window in git-bash to ssh as my user on my vm, via localhost.

 ## Part 3: Git Hub

 I first created a new project on my GitHub titled "MSES602" as instructed.
 From there I also logged into my GitHub on MS Visual studio code.
 With logging into and linking my GitHub with my VS Code I was able to see all my projects there.
 Traditionally I have done the following: